Emerging Curator Residency Program

 Eligibility and terms

-Architects, journalists, designers, critics, historians, photographers, artists, and other scholars and professionals thirty (30) years of age or younger on 1 January 2024 are eligible for this program, regardless of citizenship or place of residence.
+Architects, journalists, designers, critics, historians, photographers, artists, and other scholars and professionals thirty (30) years of age or younger on 1 January 2026 are eligible for this program, regardless of citizenship and place of residence.*

-The three finalists will receive a support fee of CAD 1,000 for their participation during the mentorship period (approx. 10h/week over two months).
+The three finalists will receive a support fee of CAD 1,000 for their participation during the mentorship period (approx. 10 hours/week over two months).
 The final recipient will receive CAD 12,000 to cover travel, housing, and living expenses for a three-month residency in Montréal.
-These payments are subject to the income tax laws of Canada and Québec.
-The production cost of the project will be funded by the CCA.
-The languages in use at the CCA are English and French, though projects are welcome to engage additional languages.
+These payments are subject to the income tax laws of Canada and Quebec.
+The production cost of the project will be funded by CCA.
+The languages in use at the CCA are English and French.

 All submissions must be new projects, never before presented, published, or realized.